jtan024/YelpClassifer/README.md

 OR

-LDA.py is a converted file which may also be ran with the following command:
+LDA.py (within the "Py files" folder) is a converted file which may also be ran on your local terminal with the following command:
 **ipython LDA.py**

 ## Dependencies:
 1. numpy